 You can know your Dharma by asking your heart, the God within.

-When you act in the atmosphere of Dharma you don’t have to put a claim on your rights and rewards; they have a flavour of love when arise on their own.
-However, if you become demanding the ego gets in.
-It upsets everything.
+When you act in the atmosphere of Dharma you don’t have to put a claim on your rights and rewards; you let them arise on their own.
+You don’t do things for the sake of pleasure; instead you take pleasure from what is given to you.

-When you go looking for the right husband or wife, don’t forget that you also have to be the right person!
+So, when you go looking for the right husband or wife, just remember that you also have to be the right person!
 Don’t focus on finding the right person; focus on being the right person.
-Do the first things first and you will certainly find what is provided for you.
+Do the first things first and what is for you or provided for you, will come to you naturally.

 How to make your marriage a blessing?

-believe in KARMA, that natural justice exists (and so everyone, including you, gets just what they deserve);
+believe in KARMA, that natural justice exists (and so everyone, including you, gets what they deserve and not what they want);

-ACCEPT what you get graciously (when there is acceptance, the issue of getting the ‘wrong person’ doesn’t exist – you simply get what is made for you); and
+ACCEPT what you get graciously (when there is acceptance, the issue of getting the ‘wrong person’ doesn’t exist – you simply get what has been made for you); and

 This is a write up of the talk given by Prashant Shah (http://spiritual-living.in) on several occasions and before many groups in both India and USA